 Intensive Family Services are also being offered at Southern Plains Behavioral Health Services.

 Systems of Care Services (SOC)

 A case management program addressing basic needs, social supports, emotional needs, educational needs, community supports, housing supports, health, and safety needs.
 SOC works with children/ youth from newborn to age 21 and their families in partnership with the schools and communities.
-SOC is currently being offered in Mellette, Todd, and Tripp Counties.
-For more information or to make a referral for SOC please call 605-842-1465.
+SOC is currently being offered in all counties (Todd, Tripp, Mellette, Gregory) For more information or to make a referral for SOC please call 605-842-1465.